detekt/detekt/README.md

         filters = ".*test.*, .*/resources/.*" // What paths to exclude?
 Use comma oder semicolon to separate ruleSets = "other/optional/ruleset.jar" // Custom rule sets can be linked to this, use comma oder semicolon to separate, remove if unused. disableDefaultRuleSets = false // Disables the default rule set.
-Just use detekt as the detection engine with your custom rule sets. output = "$project.projectDir/reports/detekt.xml" // If present, prints all findings into that file. outputName = "my-module" // This parameter is used to derive the output report name baseline = "$project.projectDir/reports/baseline.xml" // If present all current findings are saved in a baseline.xml to only consider new code smells for further runs. parallel = true // Use this flag if your project has more than 200 files.
+Just use detekt as the detection engine with your custom rule sets. output = "$project.projectDir/reports" // Directory where output reports are stored (if present). outputName = "my-module" // This parameter is used to derive the output report name baseline = "$project.projectDir/reports/baseline.xml" // If present all current findings are saved in a baseline.xml to only consider new code smells for further runs. parallel = true // Use this flag if your project has more than 200 files.